 Brown Suit and White Shirt Color Combinations

-A white dress shirt is a traditional classic with any suit and looks just dazzling with a brown suit as all the rest.
+A white dress shirt is a traditional classic with any suit and looks just as dazzling with a brown suit as all the rest.
 The two colors play off each other so well.

 It is also a versatile combination.
-A white dress shirt offers crazy flexibility in tie colors and accessories.
-Also, you can get multiple looks by mixing and matching your suit accessories.
+A white dress shirt offers crazy flexibility and multiple looks by mixing and matching it with your suit accessories.